The world's fastest electric motorcycle

 When they don't develop and manufacture awesome 3D printing filament, the wife-husband team of Eva Hakansson and Bill Dubé have a very expensive hobby - to design, build, and race the world's fastest electric motorcycles!
 Their latest design is the 1,000 HP all-electric "Green Envy", built with the goal of becoming the fastest motorcycle on the planet.
 Full stop.

 Bill has a background in electric dragracing, and his 650 HP electric motorcycle the "KillaCycle" dominated the 1/4 mile for over a decade.
 In 2010 we decided that land speed racing was a more suitable format for us.
 We race to promote electric vehicles and eco-friendly technology.
 Yes, we are tree-huggers in all we do.
-Eva calls it "eco-activism in disguise".
+I call it "eco-activism in disguise".
 We are environmental activists, we just chose a different way.

 Land speed racing means that you are going insanely fast in a straight line, and trying to be faster than everybody in history before you.
-Our previous racing vehicle the "KillaJoule" was until very recently the world's fastest electric motorcycle at 434 km/h (270 mph), with Eva as the rider.
+Our previous racing vehicle the "KillaJoule" was until recently the world's fastest electric motorcycle at 434 km/h (270 mph), with me as the rider.
 The KillaJoule was retired in 2019, and we built a new bike - the 1,000 HP "Green Envy".
-The Green Envy was complete in January 2020, but because of the COVID pandemic it has yet to put it wheels on the salt flats.
+The ultimate goal is to go 400 mph (650 km/h).

 Photo: Eva and the KillaJoule at the flooded Bonneville Salt Flats.
 The year was 2015 and all events were cancelled due to rain.

-Eva's TEDxUoA talk tells you all about racing to save the planet:
+My TEDxUoA talk tells you all about racing to save the planet:

 Photo: Our very first 3D printer, a refurbished LulzBot TAZ5, here printing glow-in-the-dark snowflakes.